gamesbook/pyprototypr/docs/basic_concepts.rst

 the middle of the page would have an **x position** of 4.25" and a **y position** of 5.5".

-As the use of margins is common for most documents and drawings, *all* distances in **pyprototypr** are considered to be relative to the margin settings i.e. if the default page margin, for the A4 page mentioned above, was 2.5cm (1") then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the margin size will be automtically added onto the supplied values for the position.
+As the use of margins is common for most documents and drawings, nearly all distances in **pyprototypr** are considered to be relative to the margin settings i.e. if the default page margin, for the A4 page mentioned above, was 2.5cm (1") then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the margin size will be automtically added onto the supplied values for the position.

+.. _command:

 The "command" concept
 =====================